HKdigital/hkdigital-jsdevtool/hkdigital-devtool/README.md

 Follow the instructions on `https://nodejs.org/`

 ### n
-The nodejs version manager `n` is also recommended so you can test your nodejs scripts against different Node.js versions.
+The nodejs version manager `n` is also recommended so you can test your NodeJs scripts against different NodeJs versions.

 ```bash
 npm install -g n